ZackAkil/compilerless-vue-component-dev/README.md

 # 👨‍💻 Compilerless Vue component dev 🛠️
-Just testing out how I could potentially build with fully contained components (structure + logic + style) without needed to use a compiler.
+Just testing out how I could potentially build with fully contained components (structure + logic + style) without needing to use a compiler.

 ### Why I don't like compiling frontend stuff
 - I want to build with Vue without needed to set up loads of stuff on my local machine and have all different kinds of tool running.